-In each of December 2013, January 2014, March 2014, and April 2014, the Federal Reserve announced reductions in its purchases of Agency RMBS and U.S. Treasury securities under its monthly asset purchase program.
+Since December 2013, the Federal Reserve has announced six incremental reductions in its purchases of Agency RMBS and U.S. Treasury securities under its accommodative monetary policies.
 Prior to these "taper" announcements, and since September 2012, the Federal Reserve had been purchasing long-dated U.S. Treasury securities and Agency RMBS assets at the pace of \$85 billion per month, comprised of \$45 billion of U.S. Treasury securities and \$40 billion of Agency RMBS.
-Based on the four announcements, the combined monthly reduction in asset purchases amounts to \$40 billion, split evenly between Agency RMBS and U.S. Treasury securities.
-The Federal Reserve continues to reinvest principal payments from these holdings into additional asset purchases.
-The decision to reduce the pace of monthly purchases to \$45 billion was made by the Federal Reserve in light of its view that the broader economy has strengthened considerably.
-To the extent that labor market conditions continue to improve and inflation remains near desired levels, the Federal Reserve has noted that it will likely continue to reduce the pace of asset purchases in further measured steps at future meetings.
-Notwithstanding the improvements in the economy, the Federal Reserve continues to express concern that inflation persistently below its 2% objective could pose risks to economic performance.
+Based on the announcements, the combined monthly reduction in asset purchases currently amounts to \$60 billion, split evenly between Agency RMBS and U.S. Treasury securities, leaving current monthly purchases of Agency RMBS at \$10 billion and U.S. Treasury securities at \$15 billion.
+The Federal Reserve has stated that it will further reduce its monthly purchases if conditions continue to broadly improve as anticipated, although it expects to continue to reinvest principal payments from its holdings into additional asset purchases.
+Notwithstanding its view that the broader economy has strengthened considerably, the Federal Reserve continues to express concern that inflation persistently below its 2% objective could pose risks to economic performance.

-In its April 2014 statement, in addition to announcing its intention to further reduce its monthly asset purchases, the Federal Open Market Committee, or "FOMC," reiterated its intention to maintain the target range for the federal funds rate at

-0% to 0.25%.
-The FOMC is the monetary policymaking body of the Federal Reserve System.
-The FOMC also indicated that it continues to anticipate, based on its assessment of labor market conditions (including not only the unemployment rate, but also the labor force participation rate and other metrics), inflationary pressures and expectations, and other factors, that it will likely maintain the current target range for the federal funds rate for a considerable time after the asset purchase program ends.
+In its July 2014 statement, in addition to announcing its intention to further reduce its monthly asset purchases, the Federal Open Market Committee, or "FOMC," reiterated its intention to maintain the target range for the federal funds rate at 0% to 0.25%.
+The FOMC also indicated that it continues to anticipate, based on its assessment of labor market conditions, inflationary pressures and expectations, and other factors that it will likely maintain the current target range for the federal funds rate for a considerable time after the asset purchase program ends.